My god, this movie is the greatest defeat…and victory…

 –Philip K. Dick, “Exegesis”

-It’s the end of 1981, and science-fiction author Philip K. Dick should, by all rights, be ecstatic.
+It was the end of 1981, and science-fiction author Philip K. Dick should have been ecstatic.
 After decades of struggle, he had finally reached a point not only of critical and mass-market recognition of his work—but a major film adaptation was in the works based on his story Do Androids Dream Of Electric Sheep?.

 But instead of considering this a great achievement, Dick found it to be his greatest—and, as it would turn out unfortunately, last—spiritual “temptation.”

 As Dick described it in his Exegesis, he was asked to rewrite (or authorize a revision of) Do Androids Dream Of Electric Sheep? so it more “fit” its cinematic adaptation Blade Runner.
 This “new” version would “replace” the old story, I guess cutting down on “brand confusion.”

 Now, this sort of thing—sort of messing with the original creator’s vision for profit—is common in Hollywood and the entertainment industry in general.
 But Dick, who was by this time DEEP within his metaphysical/religious musings in the Exegesis, considered this more than just a simple case of Hollywood fuckery.

 He saw this as his “last temptation”:

 The movie is defeat; the novel victory, ostensible vast loss, secret good shining almost invisibly from beneath this defeat, these fascist power fantasies they’ve made it into.